‘Life is Complete with Family, Friends and Food’

 - For wedge-shaped cheeses like Roquefort, cut neither at the thick end nor at the thin end, but through both lengthwise, so that you have a triangle.

-- Take cues from your host; rules may vary depending on the family.’
-My French Life.org
+- Take cues from your host; rules may vary depending on the family.’ (hints and tips by My French Life.org)

 The gathering together and creating memories is something that we all can do for each other.
 Memories are indeed the thread of life.
 What is your next gathering… maybe it’s Anzac Day if you live in Australia.
 Will a cheese or meat platter be on your menu?